promesante/hn-clj-pedestal-re-frame/README.md

 :started
 user=>
 ```
-The application will autommatically served in the last window of the browser you have last used.
+The application will be autommatically served in the last window of the browser you have last used.

 ### Shutting Down ###